Manaslu Circuit Trek

 8. Hotels check out as per the hotel rules.

 9. Any extra expenses incurred from flight cancellation or delay, sudden price escalations in hotels, transport, flight or any other items, any form of rescue

 Upon your arrival at Tribhuvan International Airport in Kathmandu, one of our representatives from Aarya Village Travel shall meet, assist and transfer you to your hotel.
-You will enjoy welcome drinks while you will be briefed about your Nepal Travel Itinerary.
+You will enjoy welcome drinks while you will be briefed about your Nepal Manaslu Circuit Trek Itinerary.
 The rest of the day will be at your leisure.

 Today you will have a preparation day to arrange all the trekking gear/equipment and permits (restricted area permit, ACAP & TIMs card)